 Before we delve into the product experience lifecycle, let us quickly understand the core components that make a product experience.
 At its heart, product experience revolves around usability, onboarding, adoption, and support.
 Think of these as the building blocks.
 These are strengthened by performance, customization, and security.
 Let's look at these:

-• Usability: How easy is it for users to navigate and interact with the product?
+- Usability: How easy is it for users to navigate and interact with the product?
 Does the interface make sense, and can users accomplish their goals efficiently?
 An intuitive interface can be the difference between a tool that empowers users and one that frustrates them.
+Deploy usability testing tools on regular basis to see how users work with the interface.

 By keeping the core components in mind, you can build great product experience that drives user satisfaction and business success.